Last updated on April 2nd, 2020 at 10:12 pm

 7. While receiving regular unemployment EI Insurance payments, in case you are enrolled in any training outside Canada, you can submit electronic forms or eForms to update your information through MSCA.

 8. Last but not least, you can quickly register for EI benefits payment (in case of job loss) for both full time and self-employed professionals.
 Also, you can cancel receiving your EI Payments once you find a new job.

 2. MSCA and Canada Pension Plan (CPP), Old Age Security (OAS), Guaranteed Income Supplement (GIS) Benefits

 By logging in to the My Service Canada Account:

-1. You can apply for the OAS and GIS payments online
+1. You can apply for the OAS (Old Age Security Pension) and GIS ( Guaranteed Income Supplement) payments online

-2. You’ll able to apply for the CPP online
+2. You’ll be able to apply for the CPP (Canada Pension Plan) online

 3. You can also request for your Child Rearing Provision (CRP) – CRP is basically for low-income individuals or families with kids, claiming higher pension (CPP) amounts.

 4. You can look at all the past CPP contributions that you have made or get an estimate of your monthly CPP benefits amount